agilarasu/CGPA-Calculator/readme.md

-# CGPA Calculator React app
+# CGPA Calculator

+This app was created using shadcn ui components